xipengwang/xipengwang.github.io/_posts/2021-01-29-autonomous-rotots-linear-algebra.md

 Because there are noises, so even the robot doesn't move, it will not get exactly the same observations.
 Suppose you get $n$ observations, how do you figure out the best guess of your robot position?
-You probably think this is simple.
+You probably think this is simple -- use average.
 But let's formulate it using Linear Algebra!

 ![GPS localization!]({{site.baseurl}}/images/2021-01-29-autonomous-rotots-linear-algebra/gps_localization.png)